aklinker1/cutlist/README.md

 ## Usage

-This tool only works for assemblies on the main workspace.

 1. Enter assembly's URL into the URL input
 2. In onshape, assign materials to all your parts
 3. Add boards to your project, using the material names you just selected